bisswanger/aem-byog-renovate/README.md

 ## Renovate dependency validation

+See [Renovate configuration](RENOVATE.md) for a detailed description of the update policies, dependency groups, labels, version constraints, automerge behavior, and validation flow.

 Dependency updates are proposed by [Renovate](https://docs.renovatebot.com/) (see `renovate.json`) and validated automatically by the `.github/workflows/renovate-validation.yml` GitHub Actions workflow.